DIR® Home Program

 How to Create a DIR® Home Program

 It is actually fairly easy to set up and very cost-effective.
-Through a parent coaching process, our ICDL DIRFloortime® Therapy Center experts can help you develop your customized home program.
-We can help you coordinate with your local healthcare providers to ensure you are maximizing your available resources, services, and supports.
-It will take lots of work, but it will also be fun!
+Through a parent coaching process and many learning modules on topics important to helping your child develop, DIR® Institute experts can help you develop your customized home program.
+We can also help you coordinate with your local healthcare providers to ensure you are maximizing your available resources, services, and supports.
+It will take some work, but it will also be fun!
 You and your child will most likely discover a level of joy and engagement that you have never had before.
 A Floortime program can unlock the window of opportunity for growth and development.
 If you are interested in exploring this option more, please sign up for a free virtual consultation or sign up for a 12-week DIR® Home Program now.

 The "I" in DIR stands for "Individual -differences".
 This includes the unique ways each of us perceive and interact with the world.
 Understanding your child's individual differences can give you the information you need to tailor your program to meet their unique strengths and support their particular challenges.
 Individual differences can include differences in sensory processing, emotional regulation, motor planning, auditory processing, visual perception, health and diet related issues, and any other way your child perceives and interacts with the world in their own unique way.